 Private Search

-Does not log searches or build an advertising profile.
-The DuckDuckGo browser app also actively blocks third-party trackers across apps and websites on both iOS and Android.
+Does not log your searches or build an advertising profile.
+The DuckDuckGo browser app also actively blocks third-party trackers across apps and websites on iOS and Android.

 ProtonVPN